 A large instrument that plays in the bass register, it has a snake-like shape, is made of leather-covered wood, and has finger holes like a woodwind instrument.

 Despite this, it is considered part of the brass family due to its cup-style mouthpiece; in fact, it is an ancestor of the modern-day tuba.

-The Recorder, which remains popular today, was one of the instruments used in baroque music to suggest pastoral scenes in Baroque music with composers like Telemann and Vivaldi utilising its high pitched sound to evoke birdsong.
+The Recorder, which remains popular today, was one of the instruments used in baroque music to suggest pastoral scenes in Baroque music with composers like Telemann and Vivaldi utilizing its high pitched sound to evoke birdsong.